mighty-hotdog/foundry-defi-stablecoin-f23/README.md

 audits and proof-of-reserve transactions further enhance trust in the system by verifying that the Bitcoin backing wBTC exists and is secure"
  - excerpt from https://www.gemini.com/cryptopedia/wbtc-what-is-wrapped-bitcoin

+TODOs
+1. write unit tests for MockAggregatorV3
+2. write integration tests for DeployDSCEngine
+3. write unit/integration tests for DSCEngine
+4. complete implementation for DSCEngine
+5. complete tests for DSCEngine